Anderson’s Wedding Photography Equipment

 Did we get all of this wedding photography equipment all at once?
 No, of course not!
 We’ve accumulated it over many years by researching and slowly adding new gear, maintaining older items and by upgrading to newer technologies.

 Because we almost always have to take most of our equipment on the road with us, we always try to buy high-quality equipment that’s built to last.
 For example, our two Lumedyne battery powered studio lights we had been using for over 27 years at weddings.
 We also used it very often on location, such as in our very own Portrait Park to the North Shore of Lake Superior!
-It’s a very portable, yet powerful flash system, that gave us very consistent color reproduction and is both incredibly durable and dependable.
-We retired that Lumedyne lighting system in 2016.
+It was a very portable, yet powerful flash system, that gave us very consistent color reproduction and is both incredibly durable and dependable.
+We retired our Lumedyne lighting system in 2016.

 Knowledge and Experience